Olamide Zaccheaus Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 Season Stats

-- Zaccheaus has been the target of 36 of his team's 392 passing attempts this season, or 9.2% of the target share.

-- With six targets in the red zone this season, Zaccheaus has been on the receiving end of 12.5% of his team's 48 red zone pass attempts.
+- Zaccheaus has seen the ball thrown his way six times in the red zone this season, 12.5% of his team's 48 red zone pass attempts.

-- The Falcons have thrown the football in 60.2% of their plays from scrimmage this year while staying on the ground 39.8% of the time.
-This offensive attack ranks 27th in the NFL in points scored.
+- The Falcons, who rank 27th in the NFL in points scored, have dropped back to pass 60.2% of the time while opting for the ground attack 39.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Zaccheaus' matchup with the Buccaneers.